DCgov/opendatadc-opendataSiteSamples/README.md

 Tip | and Why
 ---|---
-Create a staging page| the layout builder does not have an undo feature, nor does it create back ups.
+Create a staging page| the layout builder does not have an undo feature or auto-save, we recommend testing out new elements on a staging page and only adding them to your main page when they are ready.
-Think small| careful of overcrowding the home page, use pages for initiatives Saving images| store images on a dc.gov content manager or other approved source.
+Think small| be careful not to overcrowd the home page and consider instead using pages for initiatives and other more in depth content.
+Saving images| store images on a dc.gov content manager or other approved source.
-Keep the comments| these will help future admins to reference.
-Multi-testing| preview the site on multiple devices.
+Keep the comments| comment text, between <-- and -->, allows for instruction and explanation in the code.
+Make sure to include the commented text for future admin.
+Testing| preview the site on multiple browsers, across different screen sizes, operating systems, and devices to help insure that content doesn't break for certain groups of users.
 Ask for peer review| we are a team, and no one is as smart as all of us.

 Contributing